CharlieDinh/pFedMe/README.md

 python3 main.py --dataset Mnist --model dnn --batch_size 20 --learning_rate 0.005 --beta 0.001  --num_global_iters 800 --local_epochs 20 --algorithm PerAvg --numusers 5
 </code></pre>

 - All the train loss, testing accuracy, and training accuracy will be stored as h5py file in the folder "results".
-It is noted that we store the data for persionalized model of pFedMe in xxpFedMe_pxx.h5 file while the global model is stored in xxpFedMexx.h5
+It is noted that we store the data for persionalized model and global in 2 separate files following format: DATASET_pFedMe_p_x_x_xu_xb_x.h5 and DATASET_pFedMe_x_x_xu_xb_x.h5 respectively.

 - In order to plot the figure, set parameters in file main_plot.py similar to parameters run from previous experiments.
    For example.
 To plot the 3 experiments above, in the main_plot.py set: